 - Finalized expense reports

 Deliverables can vary according to the project’s specifications and the stakeholders’ requirements.
 But all clients and stakeholders want deliverables that thoroughly wrap up the project at its closure and measure performance against expectations throughout the project.
+When defining project deliverables, it’s important that you use a project planning software such as ProjectManager to create a project timeline where you can easily visualize all your project tasks, assign work and track time.

 How to Present Deliverables to Stakeholders